Zenith-the-realest/school-vault/Notes/Chemistry/The Haber Process.md

 However, there is a problem: In order to assure a high rate of reaction, we need a **higher temperature,** which is why a **compromise temperature of 450°C is chosen.** There is also the fact that a higher temperature would mean a higher cost, which is detrimental.

 ## Pressure:

+In order to have a high % yield of ammonia, we want a higher pressure (because there are fewer molecules of product than reactant).
+However, there are also issues of cost and safety, as high pressures can be dangerous.
+This is why a pressure of 200 atm is chosen.